nens/mdal-python/README.rst

     As of version 1.1.0, this package has been written to the NumPy 2.0 ABI.
 This should work with any version of NumPy >= 1.25 and Python >=3.9

+Alternatively, on a Linux machine, you can clone this repository and run docker/create_wheel.sh, which will create a binary python-mdal wheel in the `dist` directory containing the MDAL binary.
+The wheel is built via docker for Ubuntu 22.04 LTS

 GitHub
 ................................................................................